kaaengine/kaa/docs/tutorial/part02.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For every Node you create you can set a :code:`lifetime` property.
 It is a number of miliseconds after which the node
-will be removed from the scene.
+will be automatically removed from the scene.
 Just remember that the timer starts ticking from the moment of adding node to the
 scene, not from the moment of constructing the Node.

 Let's set lifetime property on the explosion_cropped Node: